NaveenS96/dragonborn/GAMEPLAY.md

 - [Arachnomancy - A Spider Scrolls Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/67272) - A complete overhaul of Skyrim's spider scrolls crafting system designed to balance existing spiders while adding powerful new ones

 - [Legion - A Bruma Encounter Zone Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/60848) - An overhaul of how encounters work in the Bruma region, inspired by Arena's handling of encounter zones.
 Enemies will be leveled similar to Solstheimn enemies on Arena.

+- [Survival Mode Improved - SKSE](https://www.nexusmods.com/skyrimspecialedition/mods/78244) - The SKSE version of the Survival Mode Improved mod, which balances the game's survival mode and the needs mechanic.

+- [Simple Scroll Transcribing](https://www.nexusmods.com/skyrimspecialedition/mods/73450) - Adds scroll transcription stations to court wizard rooms and the College's Arcaneum.

 ## User Interface and Camera